Holomorphic Jacobi Manifolds: Holomorphic Jacobi structures

+\begin{remark} Proposition \ref{prop:J_hP} is not completely new and should be compared with a similar one, namely, Proposition 2.3 in \cite{DLM1991}.
+There are two main differences, however, between our approach and that of \cite{DLM1991}.
+First of all, the authors of \emph{loc. cit.} work with trivial line bundles, Jacobi pairs and conformal Jacobi maps, which makes things slightly less canonical.
+This leads to the second difference: in order to construct a Jacobi manifold from a homogeneous Poisson manifold, the authors of \cite{DLM1991} have to choose a hypersurface transverse to the homogeneity vector field (at a non-singular point), and then show that the construction is independent of the choice of the hypersurface up to conformal Jacobi isomorphisms.
+In our case, working with non-necessarily trivial line bundles and Jacobi structures on them, we can simply take a quotient (see the proof of Proposition \ref{prop:J_hP}) which doesn't require any choice. \end{remark}

-\begin{theorem} The Poissonization of a Jacobi Nijenhuis manifold is a homogeneous Poisson Nijenhuis manifold in a natural way.
-Conversely, every homogeneous Poisson Nijenhuis manifold is the Poissonization of a canonical Jacobi Nijenhuis manifold around every non-singular point of the homogeneity vector field. \end{theorem}
+\begin{theorem} The Poissonization of a Jacobi-Nijenhuis manifold is a homogeneous Poisson-Nijenhuis manifold in a natural way.
+Conversely, every homogeneous Poisson-Nijenhuis manifold is the Poissonization of a canonical Jacobi-Nijenhuis manifold around every non-singular point of the homogeneity vector field. \end{theorem}